muspelheim/blog.padniuk.com/content/blog/2021/2021-02-26/index.en.md

 ---
-title: "How to made chocolates at home"
+title: "How to make chocolates at home"
 date: 2021-02-26
 published: false
 tags: ["Chocolate", "Bonbons"]